 Keeping a clients record clean is also an important aspect of a good plea bargain.

-HOW THE DEFENSE LAWYER GETS THE BEST POSSIBLE PLEA BARGAIN
+HOW THE CRIMINAL LAWYER GETS THE BEST POSSIBLE PLEA BARGAINS IN CRIMINAL CASES IN COURT

 Defense Strengths.
 Good plea bargains come about because the criminal defense attorney knows his client well, investigates the case, carefully reviews the police reports, the medical records, DNA, fingerprints, videos, photographs, tape recordings, 911 calls, forensic evidence, witness interviews, and everything else associated with the case to develop the strengths of a case.